 Beyond the Pleasure Beach the seafront changes pace again, giving way to hotels and private accommodation.

-Blackpool South Shore at its most southern point
+Blackpool South Shore at its southernmost end

 The promenade beyond the bright lights and attractions of Blackpool is wide, flat and open.
 It’s perfect for walking, cycling and enjoying the beach and views.

 Enjoy a walk along the wide promenade.
 It’s a perfect place to take your dog for a walk – maybe you’d prefer to jog or ride a bike.
 It’s a great public open space for everyone to enjoy at any time of the year.

 Have a look around in this short video clip.
 It was filmed in December and as you can see, the middle of Winter can be just as beautiful as summer!

 There’s plenty of space for everyone, it’s a safe place for children to run off their steam and it’s also very flat too.
 You’ll be pleased to know that there aren’t any big hills to navigate!
 It’s a broad promenade walkway, with seating places and shelters for you to enjoy.
 Take in the spectacular views.

 Recharge your batteries and enjoy the views over acres of golden sands.
 Blackpool South was also the first beach on the Fylde Coast to secure the prestigious Blue Flag for the high quality of the beach and bathing waters.

 Unless you’re lucky enough to live nearby, or even better still right on the seafront, you’ll probably need to travel to get to South Shore.